muratgozel/MIMEText/README.md

 ```

 ## Error Handling
 Most of the methods raises `MIMETextError` in case of invalid input.
-You can catch them and handle them accordingly.
+You can catch and handle them accordingly.
 ```js
 try {
   message.setTo({prop: 'invalid'})